timoober/hello-world/README.md

 Just another repository
 Timo 28 (almost 29).
 EIN PIZZA is life.
-a Member of the notorious Kommune69 syndicate
+a Member of the notorious Kommune69.